workbenchapp/solana-workbench-releases/README.md

 ## Dependencies

 Currently, [Docker for Mac/Windows](https://docker.com) is required for the Workbench's local validator functionality to work.
+Usage of a local validator that you run yourself is also supported.
+For Windows and x86_64 Macbooks, the Docker validator should work well, but for M1, we recommend using a local validator.

 Having the [Anchor](https://github.com/project-serum/anchor) binary available in your `PATH` is also required for the Anchor functionality to work.
 (We want to port this to Docker, or install it locally for you automatically, to make it more magic eventually)